Sports & Entertainment

 Go behind the scenes at Crypto.com arena to see reuse in action!

 This documentary-style video takes you inside stadium reuse logistics at a 20,000-seat arena located in Los Angeles that hosts Lakers games, Kings games, and major concerts.
 With the help of their partner, r.World, they've achieved a 96% reusable cup recovery rate across every event.
-Senior VP of Operations Ignacio Guerra shares insider details on hospital-grade sanitation, staff coordination, international audience design, and the honest challenges of implementing reuse at stadium scale.
+Former Senior VP of Operations Ignacio Guerra shares insider details on hospital-grade sanitation, staff coordination, international audience design, and the honest challenges of implementing reuse at stadium scale.
 Whether you operate a sports venue, manage food service operations, or work in venue sustainability, this is what reuse looks like when it's actually working.

 Featuring: